Russo-Ukrainian war: United Nations

-On 25 February 2022, the Security Council failed to adopt a draft resolution which would have "deplored, in the strongest terms, the Russian Federation's aggression" on Ukraine.
-Of the 15 member states on the Security Council, 11 were in support, whilst three abstained from voting.
+On 25 February 2022, the Security Council failed to adopt a draft resolution that would have "deplored, in the strongest terms, the Russian Federation's aggression" on Ukraine.
+Of the 15 member states on the Security Council, 11 were in support, while three abstained from voting.
 The draft resolution failed due to a Russian veto.

 Due to the deadlock, the Security Council passed a resolution to convene the General Assembly for the eleventh emergency special session.
 On 2 March 2022, the General Assembly voted to deplore "in the strongest possible terms" Russia's aggression against Ukraine by a vote of 141 to 5, with 35 abstentions.
-The resolution also called for the Russian Federation to "immediately cease its use of force against Ukraine" and "immediately, completely and unconditionally withdraw all of its military forces."
-Only Russia, Belarus, Syria, North Korea and Eritrea voted against the resolution.
+The resolution also called for the Russian Federation to "immediately cease its use of force against Ukraine" and "immediately, completely, and unconditionally withdraw all of its military forces."
+Only Russia, Belarus, Syria, North Korea, and Eritrea voted against the resolution.

 On 4 March 2022, the UN Human Rights Council adopted a resolution by a vote of 32 to 2, with 13 abstentions, calling for the withdrawal of Russian troops and Russian-backed armed groups from Ukraine and humanitarian access to people in need.
 The resolution also established a commission to investigate alleged rights violations committed during Russia's military attack on Ukraine.

-In October 2022, the United Nations General Assembly had adopted a resolution condemning the 2022 annexation referendums in Russian-occupied Ukraine with 143 supporting votes, 5 opposing votes (Belarus, North Korea, Nicaragua, Russia, Syria), and 35 abstentions.
+In October 2022, the United Nations General Assembly had adopted a resolution condemning the 2022 annexation referendums in Russian-occupied Ukraine with 143 supporting votes, 5 opposing votes (Belarus, North Korea, Nicaragua, Russia, and Syria), and 35 abstentions.